arturschmal/Winc-assignment-SuperPy-CLI/readme.md

 ```

 #### inventory
-Prints a report of all products in stock that have not expired
+Prints a report of all products in stock that have not expired.
 To print the inventory for the current day:
 ```
 python main.py inventory